luisarizmendi/openshift-edge-demos/demos/placement/doc/00-preparation.md

-## Importing additional OpenShift Clusters
+## Importing Edge OpenShift Clusters

 During the demo we will be scheduling applications across multiple OpenShift clusters, so you will need to have more than a single OpenShift managed by ACM and Argo CD.